dagraham/etm-tk/etmTk/help/OVERVIEW.md

 Note: The CLI offers the same views and reporting, with the exception of week view, as the GUI.
 It is also possible to create new items in the CLI with the `n` command.
 Other modifications such as copying, deleting, finishing and so forth, can only be done in the GUI or, perhaps, in your favorite text editor.
 An advantage to using the GUI is that it provides validation.

+Tip: If you have a terminal open, you can create a new item or put something to finish later in your inbox quickly and easily with the "i" command.
+For example,

+        etm i '123 456-7890'

+would create an entry in your inbox with this phone number.
+(With no type character an "$" would be supplied automatically to make the item an inbox entry and no further validation would be done.)

 ## Views

 All views, including week view, display only items consistent with the current choices of active calendars.